etclark3/final_report/README.md

 # Project Goal: Determine what drives customers of Telco to stop doing business with them.

 # Description:
+Using Statistical tests and modeling, you can narrow down the reasons why customers of Telco cease business.
+I focused on 8 features out of the 24 that I determined were more detrimental to the churn of customers.

 # Initial Hypotheses:
 Customers at Telco are leaving due to unsatisfactory services that are provided